Trezor hardware wallets support hundreds of coins and tokens, both natively in Trezor Suite and through third party tools.

 Many coins are available directly through Trezor Suite.
 Simply visit the 'Coins' tab through the settings menu or via the 'Enable more coins' button on the Dashboard, under your portfolio graph.
 There, you can toggle all coins or pick specific ones to use with your device.

 At SatoshiLabs we firmly believe that bitcoin deserves its place as the leading cryptocurrency: it is proven to be secure, truly decentralized, and offers financial privacy.
 We constantly strive to improve and innovate the entire bitcoin buying, selling and trading experience - for new and experienced investors alike.

 Bitcoin is perhaps the most important digital asset that will be required in the future, and at SatoshiLabs we aim to make our products as safe and user-friendly as possible.

-By using Bitcoin-only firmware, you will only have access to your Bitcoin assets secured by your Trezor device.
+, you will only have access to your bitcoin assets secured by your Trezor device.
 This is recommended for anyone who does not intend to secure other cryptocurrencies with their Trezor hardware wallet.